pherjung/nemomobile-ux.github.io/sdk.md

 The rootfs images are based on packages it self and recipe how to bake them together.
 There is a list of packages to use, list of services to enable, and other configuration.
 This is specific for device and desktop environment.
 This is in arm-profiles repository.
-The buildarmimg downloads upstream repository into `/usr/share/manjaro-arm-tools/profiles/arm-profiles`.
+The `buildarmimg` downloads upstream repository after first run into `/usr/share/manjaro-arm-tools/profiles/arm-profiles`.
-It should be replaced by nemomobile branch from [arm-profiles](https://github.com/nemomobile-ux/arm-profiles/tree/nemomobile)..
+This folder should be replaced by nemomobile branch from [arm-profiles](https://github.com/nemomobile-ux/arm-profiles/tree/nemomobile) repository.

 The rootfs image could be build as follows: